knpatel401/tictactoe/README.md

 - Need to add exploration/random component to the MC method so that the bot explores the entire space in the self-learning case.
 - Need to add example functions to illustrate each method.
-- Add function to get moves from user so can play against the bot.
 - Add other methods (e.g., temporal difference)
 - Add hook for value function approximation